re-message/json-web-token/README.md

 $token = SignatureToken::createWithAlgorithm(new HS3256());
 ```

-### Claims
+### Properties

-The token has parameters called claim, these are important sensitive data that are needed for authorization and verification.
-They are divided respectively in the header and in the payload of the token.
-Header claims are general token data: the signing or encryption algorithm and the type of token.
-Payload claims contain the data necessary for verification: this is the time of signing the token, the time of its action, who signed it and for whom.
+The token has parameters called properties, these are important sensitive data that are needed for authorization and verification.
+They are separated respectively in the header and in the payload of the token.
+Header parameters contains the common token data: the signing or encryption algorithm and the type of token.
+Payload claims contain the data necessary for verification: the token sign/encrypt time, the action time, who signed and for whom.
+The payload can also include business logic data like permissions or something else.

-Header claims defined in `RM\Standard\Jwt\Token\Header` class as constants.
-Payload claim defined in `RM\Standard\Jwt\Token\Payload` class.
+Header parameters defined in the `RM\Standard\Jwt\Property\Header\` namespace.
+Payload claims defined in the `RM\Standard\Jwt\Property\Payload\` namespace.

+You can use custom properties.
+To create your custom property you need implement one of these interfaces:
+1. `RM\Standard\Jwt\Property\Header\HeaderParameterInterface` to create custom header parameter
+2. `RM\Standard\Jwt\Property\Payload\ClaimInterface` to create custom claim

-You can use your custom claims.
-According to the standard, claim names must be concise enough.
+According to the standard, property names must be concise enough.
 We use 3-character names, but there are no restrictions.

 ### Serialization